 Some home equity lenders, but not all, charge closing costs on home equity loans.
-These fees might be lower than the costs you paid when you closed on your first mortgage.
+These fees might be lower than the costs you paid when you closed on your first mortgage, though.

 Taking on any form of debt, including a home equity loan, has an impact on your credit score.
 After you close on a home equity loan, your score might decrease temporarily.
 Over time, as you continue to make payments on the loan, you might see your score improve, as well.

-Your level of equity is your home’s current value minus your outstanding mortgage balance.
+Your level of home equity — the percentage of the home you own outright —is your home’s current value minus your outstanding mortgage balance.
 To calculate the percentage of equity you have in your home, divide your outstanding mortgage balance by the estimated value of your home.
+The remainder is your home equity.
 If you need help estimating the value of your home or calculating your equity, you can use a home equity calculator.